openstax/ce-styles/.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md

 <!-- Do you have a annotated screenshot you can provided? -->

-# Is there a discernable pattern?
-Where and when does this occur?
+# Does this happen for every instance?
+If no, is there a discernable pattern of occurrences?

 # Sample mark up if applicable